 , Justin Hibbs

 , Phoebe Unwin

 Their pioneering talk: The A-Z of Surviving as an Artist

-has toured the country and is informed by Tilley and Davis' two different experiences of the art world, the joys and struggles of sustaining an arts career.
-The talk has been hosted by galleries such as De La Warr Pavilion and FirstSite, the Whitstable Biennale and a host of artist organisations in London, Liverpool, Cardiff and Maidstone as well as Southampton Solent University.
-They have also instigated online Twitter debates surrounding this question of Survival as an Artist, including at The ICA for Artlicks' second birthday.
-Read the resulting publication here
+has toured the country and is informed by Tilley and Davis' two different experiences of the art world.
+The talk has been hosted by galleries such as De La Warr Pavilion and FirstSite, the Whitstable Biennale and a host of artist organisations and universities across the country.

 , Discernible (2013)

 , the annual Zeitgeist Open competition and The Distance Between (2014)

 .
 These group shows are significant because they provide a snapshot of what new and established, critically engaged artists are doing in their studios now.

 Among the many artists Tilley and Davis have been privileged to curate are: Rose Wylie, Virginia Verran, David Kefford, Jeff Dennis, Wieland Payer, Annabel Dover, Debbie Lawson, Ben Coode-Adams, Cathy Lomax, Louisa Chambers, Tom Butler, Jake Clark, Harry Pye, Guy Allott, Freya Douglas Morris, Emily Speed, Gordon Shrigley, Iain Andrews and many more.